Are analysts optimistic about Lantheus Holdings Inc.'s (NASDAQ:LNTH) stock? - The Dwinnex

-The closing price of Lantheus Holdings Inc. (NASDAQ: LNTH) was $73.02 for the day, up 3.21% from the previous closing price of $70.75.
-In other words, the price has increased by $+2.27 from its previous closing price.
-On the day, 852300 shares were traded.
-LNTH stock price reached its highest trading level at $74.09 during the session, while it also had its lowest trading level at $71.66.
+Lantheus Holdings Inc. (NASDAQ: LNTH) closed the day trading at $82.86 up 4.65% from the previous closing price of $79.18.
+In other words, the price has increased by $+3.68 from its previous closing price.
+On the day, 1083288 shares were traded.
+LNTH stock price reached its highest trading level at $83.82 during the session, while it also had its lowest trading level at $79.85.

 Sponsored